-On Screen Display

-Recall Preset

-Store Preset

-Upgrade

-About

-Configures the On Screen display options.

-Recalls the current module configuration from the factory preset or one of the user presets.

-Stores the current module configuration to one of the user presets.

-Used to upgrade the firmware in the module.

-Displays product information.
+On Screen Display Configures the On Screen display options.
+Recall Preset Recalls the module configuration from the factory preset or one of the user presets.
+Store Preset Stores the current module configuration to one of the user presets.
+Upgrade Used to upgrade the firmware in the module.
+About Displays product information.